willmoebest/aquifer/README.md

     - Create JSON configuration files for the source and target databases.
 Refer to the example configurations above.

 2. **Running Synchronization**:
-    - Use the appropriate command-line arguments to synchronize tables, views, and procedures from the source database to the target databases.
+    - Use the appropriate command-line arguments to synchronize tables, views, procedures, and indexes from the source database to the target databases.
     - Example: To synchronize all tables, run:
         ```sh
         python aquifer.py --source-config source_config.json --source-db-type mysql --target-configs target_configs.json --sync-all-tables